-Great idea for an environmental project that will help the local environment and the local community?
+Do you have a great idea for an environmental project that will help the local environment and the local community?
 Just need some funding to get started?

-The EnviroGrants program has a new category for Wildlife Carers Grants.
-The new category allows for native wildlife carers to be reimbursed for various costs relating to the rehabilitation and release of native wildlife in Logan City.
+- Wildlife Carer Grants - funding for native wildlife carers to be reimbursed for costs associated with the rehabilitation and caring of native wildlife in the City of Logan.

 The EnviroGrants program:

 - Offers grants of up to $5,000 per project for Environmental Projects/Research/Education;

 - Offers grants of up to $2,000 per Wildlife Carer Grant.

 Projects considered for funding must occur within the City of Logan and relate to one or more of the EnviroGrants categories.
 The EnviroGrant Fact Sheet (PDF 7105 KB) outlines information regarding the specific EnviroGrant categories, how to apply, and the assessment process.

 The next round of EnviroGrants will open in January 2018 and close in March 2018.
 If you would like to receive an email notification when applications open you can subscribe to receive Council's environmental events e-newsletter.
 This e-newletter also provides information on Council’s environmental events and activities program and other events happening in or around the City of Logan.